alidanapour/chip8_emulator/Product_Document.md

     - Added program descriptions and instructions on how to play games to the visualizer.

 **UPDATED March 13, 2019**:
-- Release 0:
-    - Updated interface mockup.

 - Release 3:
     - Updated user case for chip8 tool prototype.
     - Updated user case for game 2 complete.
 - Release 4:
+    - Added new interface mockup for emulator and visualizer.
     - Added user case for chip8 tool complete.

 **Release 0**: